Information For Authors

 - Foreign words or terms.

-- Latin words or phrases not included in dictionaries.
+- Latin words or phrases not found in dictionaries.

 - Second-level subheadings.
 Their numbering, however, must be in round type.

 6.4.
-The names of institutions should not be written in italics, even when they are not English.
+The names of institutions should not be italicized, even if they are not in English.

 6.5.
 If technical terms or acronyms must be included, define them when first used.